ShivamMohite-dev/Machine-Learning-2026/Steganography/README.md

 A lightweight Python tool that detects whether an image is **steganographically altered** or **safe**.

-This project analyzes images and attempts to detect hidden data embedded using common steganography techniques such as:
+This code analyzes images and attempts to detect hidden data embedded using common steganography techniques such as:

 -   **LSB (Least Significant Bit) Steganography**